 Students must normally attend at least 70% of the class hours for each course.
-In general, this means automatically fails the course and gets NA (Never Attended).
+In general, this means 12 hours of absence for each course.
+If a student misses classes for more than 12 hours, he automatically fails the course and gets NA (Never Attended).
 A student with an NA grade does not have the right to sit for make -up exams or/and graduation make-up exams.